Ghost town: Canada

 Canada has several ghost towns in parts of British Columbia, Alberta, Ontario, Saskatchewan, Newfoundland and Labrador, and Quebec.
 Some were logging towns or dual mining and logging sites, often developed at the behest of the company.
 In Alberta and Saskatchewan, most ghost towns were once farming communities that have since died off due to the removal of the railway through the town or the bypass of a highway.
-The ghost towns in British Columbia were predominantly mining towns and prospecting camps as well as canneries and, in one or two cases, large smelter and pulp mill towns.
+The ghost towns in British Columbia were predominantly mining towns and prospecting camps, as well as canneries and, in one or two cases, large smelter and pulp mill towns.
 British Columbia has more ghost towns than any other jurisdiction on the North American continent, with more than 1,500 abandoned or semi-abandoned towns and localities.
-Among the most notable are Anyox, Kitsault, and Ocean Falls.
+Among the most notable are Anyox, Kitsault, Ocean Falls, and Cassiar.

+A large portion of ghost towns in Canada are former uranium mining communities, as the industry declined it left many communities, especially in the territories and northern regions of Manitoba and Saskatchewan.
+Among the most notable are Uranium City, Port Radium, Rayrock, Eldorado, Gunnar, and Camsell Portage.

 Some ghost towns have revived their economies and populations due to historical and eco-tourism, such as Barkerville; once the largest town north of Kamloops, it is now a year-round provincial museum.
-In Quebec, Val-Jalbert is a well-known tourist ghost town; founded in 1901 around a mechanical pulp mill that became obsolete when paper mills began to break down wood fibre by chemical means, it was abandoned when the mill closed in 1927 and re-opened as a park in 1960.
+In Quebec, Val-Jalbert is a well-known tourist ghost town; founded in 1901 around a mechanical pulp mill that became obsolete when paper mills began to break down wood fibre by chemical means, it was abandoned when the mill closed in 1927 and reopened as a park in 1960.

 Mexico

-A former mining town in Mexico, Real de Catorce, has been used as a backdrop for Hollywood movies such as The Treasure of the Sierra Madre (1948), The Mexican (2001), and Bandidas (2006).
+A former mining town in Mexico, Real de Catorce, has been used as a backdrop for Hollywood movies such as The Mexican (2001) and Bandidas (2006).